CoFH/cofh.github.io/docs/fluxbore/index.md

 [shovel](https://minecraft.gamepedia.com/Shovel).
 It consumes 200 RF for each mined block.

-A basic fluxbore is comparable to an [iron pickaxe](https://minecraft.gamepedia.com/Iron_Pickaxe) or [shovel](https://minecraft.gamepedia.com/Iron_Shovel).
+A charged basic fluxbore is comparable to an [iron pickaxe](https://minecraft.gamepedia.com/Iron_Pickaxe) or [shovel](https://minecraft.gamepedia.com/Iron_Shovel).
 It becomes more powerful when upgraded to a higher [tier](#tiers).

-At higher tiers, a fluxbore can be configured to mine multiple blocks at once in a certain area.
+At higher tiers, a charged fluxbore can be configured to mine multiple blocks at once in a certain area.
 The current mining area of a fluxbore can be set by pressing "Cycle Item Mode" (V by default) while holding it.
 When mining multiple blocks, a fluxbore works slightly slower.

 ### Weapon
 A fluxbore has an attack speed of 1.8.
 When uncharged, it deals 2 damage.
 When charged, a basic fluxbore deals 3 damage.
 The damage when charged can be increased by upgrading the fluxbore to a higher [tier](#tiers).

-A fluxbore consumes 400 RF per hit.
+A charged fluxbore consumes 400 RF per hit.

 ### Enchantments
 A fluxbore can receive all the enchantments that